Maxwell1126/Daily-Orders-App/README.md

 - `use database.sql to insert necessary tables to database.`
 - `npm run server`
 - `npm run client`
 - `user names: Melvin, Molly, Max, Joe.
 Everyone's password: 123.
-Joe is only Manager.`
+Joe is the only Manager.`

 ## Screen Shots